WDI-HK-8/City-state/README.md

 ##Playing the Game: Turn-based Mechanics

 	I. DEPLOY PHASE: In this phase, players count the territories they own and divide it by three (rounded down).
-So if a player owns 13 cells, he/she gets 4 recruits.
+So if a player owns 13 cells, he/she gets 4 recruits (rounded down).
 That is the amount of recruits you get at the beginning of each turn.
 Proceed to place your units in your domain territory.
 Select 'next phase' to advance to attack phase.

 	II.
 ATTACK PHASE: To make an attack, player first selects one of his/her domain province as the attacker.
 Note that attackers can only attack provinces that are up-down-left-right adjacent (or otherwise indicated with routes shown by the mouse hover highlights).
 The player can then select the target to attack, within its range.
 Players can check the color of the side panel to see which phase he/she is currently in, along with other map information.
 You cannot move troops during the attack phase.
 However when attackers successfully invade a province, you must move as many troops as the dice you throw.
 Select 'next phase' to advance to fortify phase.